-HBRC has established and maintained flood protection and/or drainage schemes where there are risks.
-HBRC manages 12 individual schemes, which are paid for through targeted rates from landowners directly or indirectly benefiting from the scheme.
+We have established and maintain 12 individual flood protection and/or drainage schemes where there are risks.
+These are paid for through targeted rates by landowners directly or indirectly benefiting from the scheme.

 Where local landowners consider that a local community drainage/flooding scheme may be necessary in their catchment, please discuss with your local HBRC Councillor or HBRC asset management staff.

 Wairoa and Central & Southern Rivers and Streams Schemes.
 All ratepayers also pay for flood forecasting, land purchase and river catchment maintenance to reduce the risk of flooding and help manage flooding through the region.